William Augustine Williams: Baltimore

 Upon his return to Baltimore, Williams requested citizenship in the Papal States and informed the Propaganda that he still intended to someday become a priest.
 This idea had faded by 1867, the beginning of Reconstruction.

 While there, Williams took on a number of businesses and ministries, including two Black schools and a freedmen's newspaper called Clear Communicator, one of the first of its kind.
 After giving up on the priesthood, he attempted unsuccessfully in 1868 to start a religious order for Black males.
 During this time, he was associated with historic St. Francis Xavier Church in Baltimore.

-While teaching, Williams began receiving a number of accolades, and was in 1876 recommended to President Ulysses S. Grant by Bishop Alexander Walker Wayman (of the African Methodist Episcopal Church) to—ironically enough—serve as a U.S. ambassador to Liberia.
+While teaching, Williams began receiving a number of accolades, and was in 1876 recommended to President Ulysses S. Grant by Bishop Alexander Walker Wayman (of the African Methodist Episcopal Church) to—ironically enough—serve as U.S. ambassador to Liberia.

 Williams also received an award from a literary association in January 1878 (at an event attended by Senator Ambrose Burnside) for an essay he wrote, "The Future of the Negro in America", that included a proposal for a monument to Benjamin Banneker.

 Having gained a unique amount of education for African Americans in his era, Williams also took on a number of other jobs, including as a foreign language tutor (being fluent in Latin, Italian, and French).
 He taught French to David Dickson, a janitor-turned-lawyer associated with the Enoch Pratt Free Library—where Williams would later become the second Black employee (as a librarian) in the early- to mid-1880s.

 Williams would later become sacristan and librarian at the Catholic University of America, where he also was once referred to in The New York Age as a professor.

 New York

 In 1886, Venerable Fr.
-Augustus Tolton had been ordained in Rome, becoming the first openly African-American Catholic priest in history; his first Mass in the US was celebrated that July at St. Benedict the Moor in New York City.
+Augustus Tolton had been ordained in Rome, becoming the first openly African-American Catholic priest in history; his first Mass in the US was celebrated that July at St. Benedict the Moor Church in New York City.
 Having a devotion to St Benedict, Williams would visit the church, conversing with the sacristan in Italian.

 Williams moved from DC to Manhattan in 1899, joining the parish and becoming sacristan himself.
 There he would reunite geographically with his former classmate Archbishop Corrigan, who had headed the New York archdiocese since 1885.

 Williams was a prolific writer by this time, and had an essay entitled "The Polite West Indian Negro" published in The New York Times in the year of his arrival to the city.
 He also began a translation of the biography of St. Benedict into English from Italian.